 Brain injury lawsuits can take time to resolve due to the severity and long-term impacts of the injury.
 It can take years to determine the full impact of a brain injury on your or your loved one’s life.
 The injury and its effects may resolve in a matter of months.
 Or you may need long-term rehabilitation and home care for years.

 Due to the complexity of brain injuries, it is impossible to determine how long your case will take to resolve.
 Each case is unique.
-While some can take much longer, others could settle in faster.
-Based on the level of medical care and treatment needed, you do not want to undervalue your claim or settlement in a personal injury lawsuit by resolving it before the full extent of your injuries are known.
+While some can take much longer, others could settle faster.
+Based on the level of medical care and treatment needed, you do not want to undervalue your claim or settlement in a personal injury lawsuit by resolving it before the full extent of your injuries is known.

 While our firm investigates your case, it is important that you seek ongoing medical care.
 Brain injuries can result in late-developing symptoms, so the extent of your injury might not be immediately clear.
 Receiving necessary medical treatment allows our firm to identify what your past and future expenses might be.
-Follow this simple advice if you have been involved in an accident to protect your rights:

 After you consult with a lawyer, they will contact the representatives of the at fault party or parties and negotiate on your behalf.
 If the parties are not able to easily resolve your claim, the next step is to initiate a lawsuit.
 This begins with filing a legal document known as a complaint.
 The lawsuit must meet a number of technical requirements and will not spell out every aspect of your case.
 However, it should explain the basis for the case.